patel-shivam/patel-shivam.github.io/index.md

 Some relatively non-academic things about me -
 * I am an avid birdwatcher, and spend most of my winter sunday mornings at the nature park with a pair of binoculars and the Helm Field Guide.
 * I also play tabla and harmonium occasionally.
-* Once a chessmaster and a tournament swimmer.
 * Quite a philosopher myself.
 Speak 4 languages.
 * Ran 3 marathons.